frankbraun/frankbraun.github.io/keystone/index.md

 Creating a new 24 word seed phrase and writing it down was pretty straightforward.
 The mandatory verification comprises selecting the 24 words on the display in the right order which worked just fine, but I have seen better designs from a UX perspective.
 While the display and device has a very nice size and works well for normal operations, scrolling the word list up and down and selecting the words in order felt a bit clumsy to me.

-After that hurdle had been taken, connecting the Keystone to Zashi was very straightforward.
+After that hurdle has been taken, connecting the Keystone to Zashi was very straightforward.
 After that Zashi allows you to switch between the two "accounts" on the upper left (test was on iOS).

 ![Zashi account switcher](https://frankbraun.org/img/zashi.png)